So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 - Will you manage being away from family and friends?

-The most common way people teach abroad is by gaining the TEFL qualification, where they can teach English in a foreign country.
+The most common way to teach abroad is to gain the TEFL qualification, so you can teach English in a foreign country.
 To enjoy this kind of teaching, you must like kids, be open-minded, enjoy a challenge, enjoy lesson planning, have great English language skills and be committed to helping your students.